rameenbabarr/personalized-newspaper/README.md

 systemctl --user enable --now rameen-taste.service rameen-reflect.timer
 ```

-### Meen
+### Meen - the chatbot

-Every page of `serve` has a round avatar button at the bottom right that opens Meen, the newspaper assistant.
-Each turn she is told what the page is showing — story previews with their themes and your vote on each, or the taste page — and your interests from `config/user.md`.
-She can:
+Every page of `serve` has a round avatar button at the bottom right that opens chatbot, the newspaper assistant.
+Each turn it is told what the page is showing — story previews with their themes and your vote on each, or the taste page — and your interests from `config/user.md`.
+It can:

 - **print today's paper** — the same run as `preview`, without opening the PDF viewer.
 The chat shows a timer and quips for about a minute, then the page reloads on the new edition.
 One run at a time: a second tab is told to wait.
 - **email an edition** — sends an already-printed PDF to the address in `config/paper.yaml`.
 It never prints a new one, and never sends to an address given in chat.
 - **read any edition** — today's or an older one, whatever page you are on.
 - **report on your taste** — stories printed, liked and disliked per topic, plus rising and fading themes.
 Re-read from `data/taste.db` on every call.
 - **edit `config/user.md`** — an exact find-and-replace, refused when the text appears more than once.
+- answer all questions based on your interest and the edition.

 Chats are remembered per browser tab until the server restarts.
 The pencil icon starts a fresh conversation, the arrows expand the panel to full screen, and Escape steps back one level.

-To change her face, replace `src/web/meen.jpg`.
-Any square image works, and `.png`, `.gif` or `.webp` are served just as happily — keep one `meen.*` file in that folder.

 The server listens on 127.0.0.1 only and has no login; do not expose the port.